Calvein/humble-games/README.md

 All the games from http://www.humblebundle.com/

-To add games, just edit the [games.js](https://github.com/Calvein/humble-games/blob/gh-pages/games.js) file and INSERT the following, where the url fragment is http://www.humblebundle.com/store/product/<b>awesomegame</b>:
+To add games, just edit the [games.js](https://github.com/Calvein/humble-games/blob/gh-pages/scripts/games.js) based on the example bellow.
+You can generate this automatically over [here](http://calvein.github.io/humble-games/json.html).

     {
         "name": NAME,